Spring. The course runs only if enough students enrol

 Objectives and Content

-- elaborate on linearization of non-linear processes.
+- has a thorough knowledge on linearization of processes and decoupling coupled processes.

 Required Previous Knowledge

-Basic knowledge of minimum 60 ECTS in physics + Course corresponding to PHYS225 Instrumentation or equivalent.
+Basic knowledge of minimum 60 ECTS in physics

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.